stuffnting/gutenberg-block-examples/src/meta-callback/README.md

 The meta data is not available to the `save` function, and can not be used there.
 In this example, because the block is rendered by a callback function on the front-end, and because there are no inner blocks, there is nothing for the `save` function to process, therefore, `null` is returned.

+### Meta field keys starting with an underscore

+Meta data field names that begin with an underscore are private.
+Private fields will not appear in the editor's Custom Fields section.
+To update a private field, `auth_callback` must return `true`.

+To see the Custom Fields in the editor, 3-dot menu (top-right) -> Preferences -> Panels -> Additional -> Custom Fields.

 ## Uses

 **JS WP dependencies**